Discretization of Springer fibers

+(f) $\r$ is the (conjectural) map in \cite{L99, 17.1(c)} which identifies $R(c)$ with the set of $\bF$-orbits on $\BB_e$ (for the action of $\bF$ on $\BB_e$ induced by the conjugation action of $F$ on $\cb_e$); \nl $\s$ is a (conjectural) surjective map (compatible with the actions of $\bF$) discussed in Section 1; $\r'$ is the obvious orbit map; $\s'$ is the unique (surjective) map which makes the diagram commutative.

+In this paper we introduce a new (conjectural) signed basis $\ti\BB^\pm_e$ of (a localization of) $K_{\CC^*}(\cb_e)$ which is in natural bijection with $\BB^\pm_e$ and is such that $\BB^\pm_e$ can be reconstructed from the knowledge of $\ti\BB^\pm_e$ and from the bar-involution of $K_{\CC^*}(\cb_e)$ in a way similar (but more intricate) to the way the canonical basis of the $+$ part of a quantum group can be reconstructed from a PBW basis of that $+$ part.
+Thus we can think of $\ti\BB^\pm_e$ as being something like a PBW (signed) basis.
+The set $\ti\BB^\pm_e$ is naturally partitioned into subsets indexed by $\Xi_e$ in (c); this can be viewed as a surjective map $\BB^\pm_e@>>>\Xi_e$ which factors through a surjective map $\BB_e@>\s>>\Xi_e$ appearing in the diagram above.

+\subhead 0.2\endsubhead The set $\BB_e$ is a {\it discretization} (or discrete analogue) of $\cb_e$ in the sense that it is a finite set with a number of elements equal to the sum of Betti numbers (or equivalently the sum of Betti numbers in even degrees) of $\cb_e$.
+(This follows from 0.1(e).)

-The set $\un\BB_e$ appears in representation theory in at least two ways.
-It indexes the simple objects in a certain block of unrestricted representations of the analogue of $\fg$ over $\FF_p$, for a large prime $p$ (this has been conjectured in \cite{\CANI, \S14} and proved in \cite{\BM}).
+\subhead 0.3\endsubhead The set $\BB_e$ appears in representation theory in at least two different ways.
+It indexes the simple objects in a certain block of unrestricted representations of the analogue of $\fg$ over a field of positive, large characteristic (this has been conjectured in \cite{L98, \S14} and proved in \cite{BM}).

-A second application of the set $\un\BB_e$ is as follows.
-Let $W'$ be the affine Weyl group corresponding to the dual of $G$; let $W$ be the (extended) affine Weyl group corresponding to the dual of $\tG$.
-We have $W'\sub W$.
-Let $u=\exp(e)\in\tG$ and let $c$ be the two-sided cell of $W$ associated to the $\tG$-conjugacy class of $u$ in \cite{\CELIV, 4.8}.
-By \cite{\CANII, 17.1}, the $\bF$-set $\un\BB_e$ should be the set $Y$ appearing in the conjecture \cite{\CELIV, 10.5} which provides
+A second application of the set $\BB_e$ is as follows.
+Now $F$ acts on $\BB_e$ via its quotient $\bF$.
+By \cite{L99a, 17.1}, the $F$-set $\BB_e$ should be the $F$-set $Y$ appearing in the conjecture \cite{L89, 10.5} which provides

-(b) a bijection between $c$ and the set of indecomposable $\tF$-equivariant vector bundles on $Y\T Y$ up to isomorphism. \nl In the case where $G=PGL_n(\CC)$, $n\ge2$, (b) has been established in \cite{\XI}; for general $G$ a weak form of (b) has been established in \cite{\BFO}.
+(a) a bijection between $c$ and the set of indecomposable $F$-equivariant vector bundles on $Y\T Y$ up to isomorphism. \nl For $G$ of type $A$, (a) has been established in \cite{XI}; for general $G$, a weak form of (a) has been established in \cite{BFO}.

-Note that the definition of the $\bF$-set $\un\BB_e$ is not amenable to computation.
-In this paper we will give a definition of an $\bF$-set $Y'$ which is conjecturally isomorphic to $\un\BB_e$ and which is amenable to computation.
-Substituting $Y$ by $Y'$ in the conjecture \cite{\CELIV, 10.5} makes that conjecture more concrete.